 Link: Home Depot and Iron Mountain report missing data.

-Iron Mountain’s Live Vault online backup service when I ran across this story from searchsecurity.com.
+looking in to Iron Mountain’s Live Vault online backup service when I ran across this story from searchsecurity.com.

 Apparently,